 As we focus this week on protecting and safeguarding children, we hope to raise the awareness of our beneficiaries and staff.
 Bullying is a critical issue in South Africa.

-Our hearts were broken at the news of Lufuno, the young lady who took her own life after a bullying incident which was filmed.
-So, as we wear our green ribbons this week, we hold her dear to our hearts and we go a step further; asking our learners, whose responsibility is it to look out for Lufuno?
-Lufuno is you, it is me, is every boy and girl next to us.
-What we hope to instill is a sense of duty for each person, that we are our brother’s keepers, that we can stand up against bullying, that when we are the bully, we stop first to think how it will impact the other person, that intervention and not recording on your phone is what will make the difference.
+Our hearts broke at the news of Lufuno, the young lady who took her own life after a video of a bullying incident involving her as the victim went viral.
+So, as we wear our green ribbons this week, we hold her dear to our hearts, and we go a step further, asking our learners, whose responsibility is it to look out for Lufuno?
+Lufuno is you, and me, and every boy and girl next to us.
+We hope to instill a sense of duty in each person that we are our brother’s keepers.
+Together, we can stand against bullying, and when we are the bully, we must stop first to think how it will impact the other person.
+Intervening instead of recording on your phone will make the difference.
 The protection of children is also the duty of children as they make shared spaces safe for each other.

 “What I can do to stop bullying is to speak out for those who feel that they have no voice.
 I can speak to others and ensure that I am available to listen.
 Create an anti-bullying club at school with leaders from every grade to assist.
-I can start an initiative whereby you come into the school and if you are being bullied you can drop in the name of the person anonymously in a certain box and ensure that it’s taken a step further.
-I must ensure that I myself am not being a bully to others.”
+I can start an initiative whereby you come into the school.
+If you are being bullied, you can drop in the person’s name anonymously in a certain box and ensure that it’s taken a step further.
+I must ensure that I am not a bully to others.”

 “To stand up for those who are afraid to talk and stand for themselves.”

 “Try to speak up, tell someone that I trust if I’m being bullied.”